The Benefits of Recycling and Reusing C&D Waste

 New technologies have improved the strength of steel.
 Today’s steel is 30% stronger than steel produced a decade ago.
 Consequently, steel from older buildings recycled today creates new steel actually stronger than the original!

 More steel is recycled than any other building material.
 As much as 99% of a steel building can be recycled or reused.

 There is a ready-made market for steel scrap.
 According to the American Institute of Steel Construction (AISC), steel scrap is so valuable that many demolition companies will actually pay to demolish a steel-framed building.
 Structures built with other materials may cost $3-$10 per square foot to demolish and transport to a landfill.

 RHINO’s red-iron steel buildings construct the greenest structures on the planet.
 Our buildings are designed to create the strongest building with the least amount of steel, producing the most bang-for-the-buck.

-Call us toll free at 888.320.7466 for details about our long-lasting, environmentally –friendly steel buildings.
+Call us at 940.383.9566 for details about our long-lasting, environmentally –friendly steel buildings.
 Get a free quote on your next construction project.